DMR Explained

 With the Openspot, press the quick setup button, select the type of radio you are using (I am using a DMR radio), and then you can see the AutoCal button.

 All you need to do is press that AutoCal button.
 Then scroll down and you will see it doing the three phases.
 Make sure the correct modem mode is selected.
-Hold the PTT button on your radio until all 3 phases are completed.
-Once complete, you can try the echo test to check you are working well.
+Hold the PTT button on your radio until all three phases are completed, the bottom of the screen should say Modem Receiving at the bottom.
+It may update your frequency offset and then make sure you save.

 Then you can return to normal use and the BER should have reduced to well below 1%.